fedor-goncharov/NetworkTaskClient/README.md

 Launch client from repository:

-1)Copy to your laptop
+1) Copy to your laptop

-2)Open project in eclipse and export it in Executable jar file
+2) Open project in eclipse and export it in Executable jar file

-3)On Linux: java -jar client.jar, On windows - double click
+3) On Linux: java -jar client.jar, On windows - double click

 Type in ip-address of the server and port - enjoy the game:)